 Selected readings are chosen in accordance with the student's interests and background.
-PREREQUISITES: Senior status, written application setting forth objectives and reasons for the student's desire for a readings course, permission of the instructor and approval of the dean of the School of Business Administration
+PREREQUISITES: Senior status, written application setting forth objectives and reasons for the

 MGT4695: Special Topics in Management (3)

 Descriptions change as topics vary.
 PREREQUISITE: permission of the instructor